Startup India

 1. Business expenditures

 At the beginning of their operations, when companies are just getting started, start-ups incur these expenses.
-Additionally, there are one-time fees as well as on-going expenses that must be considered.
+Additionally, there are one-time fees and ongoing costs that must be considered.
 Permits, licences, registration fees, website construction, advertising, lease fees, and maintenance at the workplace are just a few examples of one-time expenses that may arise.

 2. The following are the assets of a start-up